MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-DeviceConfigurationPolicy.md

 ```

 ## DESCRIPTION
-The cmdlets in Basic Mobility and Security are described in the following list:

-- DeviceTenantPolicy and DeviceTenantRule cmdlets: A policy that defines whether to block or allow mobile device access to Exchange Online email by unsupported devices that use Exchange ActiveSync only.
-This setting applies to all users in your organization.
-Both allow and block scenarios allow reporting for unsupported devices, and you can specify exceptions to the policy based on security groups.
-- DeviceConditionalAccessPolicy and DeviceConditionalAccessRule cmdlets: Policies that control mobile device access to Microsoft 365 for supported devices.
-These policies are applied to security groups.
-Unsupported devices are not allowed to enroll in Basic Mobility and Security.
-- DeviceConfigurationPolicy and DeviceConfigurationRule cmdlets: Policies that control mobile device settings for supported devices.
-These policies are applied to security groups.
-- Get-DevicePolicy: Returns all Basic Mobility and Security policies regardless of type (DeviceTenantPolicy, DeviceConditionalAccessPolicy or DeviceConfigurationPolicy).
+In PowerShell, a policy in Basic Mobility and Security contains a device policy (a device conditional access policy or a device configuration policy) and an associated device rule (a device conditional access rule or a device configuration rule).
 For more information about Basic Mobility and Security, see [Overview of Basic Mobility and Security for Microsoft 365](https://learn.microsoft.com/microsoft-365/admin/basic-mobility-security/overview).

+In device configuration policies, devices that don't meet the access requirement settings in the policy are prompted to enroll in Basic Mobility and Security from accessing Microsoft 365 resources in supported apps.
+You specify the policy settings in the associated device configuration rule.
+For more information, see [Access control for Microsoft 365 email and documents](https://learn.microsoft.com/microsoft-365/admin/basic-mobility-security/capabilities#access-control-for-microsoft-365-email-and-documents).

+The interesting properties in a device policy are:

+- Name (you can't change the name after you create the policy)
+- Comment
+- Enabled (you can only disable and enable policies in PowerShell)
+- Mode
+- Priority (corresponds to the order that policies are shown on the **Basic Mobility and Security** page)

 To use this cmdlet in Security & Compliance PowerShell, you need to be assigned permissions.
 For more information, see [Permissions in the Microsoft Defender portal](https://learn.microsoft.com/defender-office-365/mdo-portal-permissions) or [Permissions in the Microsoft Purview compliance portal](https://learn.microsoft.com/purview/microsoft-365-compliance-center-permissions).